jaimemonsalvo/BlogViajes/README.md

 # BlogViajes
-this is a layout of blog of travel
+this is a layout of a travel blog.